rumca-js/sdl-Keyboard-Master/README.md

  - Gifs can be used as textures (and they do animate)
  - Limited button support

+# Build

+Can be built using:

+ - G++ make (just enter src directory and make)
+ - Eclipse (I have not updated project file in really long time)

+src/install_sdl2.sh can be used to install dependencies on Ubuntu based system.

+This program is written in SDL2.
+Uses the following libraries:
+ - SDL2
+ - SDL2_image
+ - SDL2_ttf
+ - SDL2_mixer
+ - libgif
+ - libconfig++

+# Design

+## Scenes

+The game is divided into several 'scenes'.
+Each one follows abstract class representign scene interface.

+Each scene provides a method for drawing items in it.
+Each scene can have different background, music.

+Assets are read on program start, and released when scene ends.

+Each scene can define it's timers to perform various tasks (letter movement etc., creating new letters)

+## Scene State machine

+To provide easy access to all scenes resources all scenes are loaded when the program starts.

+Order of scenes:
+ - intro
+ - menu
+ - game, etc.

+Transitions are configurable, creating loops is possible (from menu, to story, back to menu).

+## Time flow

+Time flow is managed for each scene separately.

+Exceptions are gifs that are animated by engine.

 # Engine

 To add a new scene: